 A: Well, I was first published when I was 13 years old.
 I happened to be taking pictures along the waterfront in Ontario and there was a sailboat rescue in progress.
 I captured some images of the rescue and was downtown a little bit later when I saw that I was next door to the newspaper office.
 I wandered in and asked to see the editors.
 I was this 13-year-old kid and said, “I have some images you might want for your paper.”
 Three days later, I was published in the weekly paper of that town.
 I was hired by the newspaper at 15, working weekends and such, and ended up working there for five years.
 I was covering different areas with different studio setups, and so I’ve been working at this for 30-35 years now.

 And it’s especially cool because I have a sailboat now, named On Assignment in ode to my press years.

-On the positive element, building from there as a photographer, you’re trying to overcome the need to breath and to be at the surface, to fumble with equipment in an awkward environment, get down and below working with your subject and reflections.
+On the positive element, building from there as a photographer, you’re trying to overcome the need to breathe and to be at the surface, to fumble with equipment in an awkward environment, get down and below working with your subject and reflections.
 And that’s while trying to do so in a relaxed manner so that you can maximize your time under the water.
-For the models, they of course have to overcome their initial fears or hesitancies about going under water or holding their breath, or having water go up their nose–but the fact that you can’t communicate while you’re underwater to each other is the biggest challenge.
-You need to continually surface, and build on what was just done, and be able to communicate what worked and what you want to try differently.
+For the models, they, of course, have to overcome their initial fears or hesitancies about going underwater or holding their breath, or having water go up their nose–but the fact that you can’t communicate while you’re underwater to each other is the biggest challenge.
+You need to continually surface, and build on what was just done and be able to communicate what worked and what you want to try differently.
 It’s a hugely tiring experience for the model.
 It’s almost always a successful process, and very tiring but the rewards are very much worth it.

 It’s never perfect, and almost always a surprise from what you intended to capture.